Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Photo by Pixta

-Rikugien Garden is one of the big two Japanese-style gardens that can be enjoyed in Tokyo (the other is Koishikawa Korakuen).
+Rikugien Gardens is one of the two great Japanese-style gardens that can be enjoyed in Tokyo (the other is Koishikawa Korakuen).
 The gardens are beautiful year-round, but especially striking in the springtime when the drooping cherry trees come into bloom.

 Photo by Pixta